 NOTE – The intended display width and intended display height provide guidance for the width, height and aspect ratio to which the cropped decoded pictures are inteded to be mapped.
 When the intended display width and height is different from the coded display width and height, a resampling process may be applied to the cropped decoded picture but no specific resampling method is mandated or suggested.
 The intended display width and intended display height does not impose any constraints on the coded picture width and coded picture heights as expressed by pic_width_in_luma_samples and pic_height_in_luma_samples, respectively.

+Option B

+An alternative method is proposed to address the problem.

+By signaling a cropping window in SPS it will be clear to a receiver/decoder if cropping will be applied when the coded resolution is equal to the maximum coded resolution.

+The following is proposed: